Create a Sandbox or Devbox from a template (opens in a new tab), or read more about the difference between Sandboxes and Devboxes.

 - Click the Share button on the top right and change the privacy drop-down at the top.

-The cloud editor also provides two ways to change the privacy:
+The Devbox editor also provides two ways to change the privacy settings:

-- Click the chevron on the right side of your sandbox's name at the top of the screen; click Edit info and then change the drop-down next to Privacy.
+- Click the chevron on the right side of your Devbox's name at the top of the screen; click Edit info and then change the drop-down next to Privacy.

 - Click the Share button on the top right and change the drop-down under Permissions.